 Learn more about our current residents and their remarkable work in the Public Health/Preventive Medicine Residency Program by reading their profiles below.

 You can also check out the most recent edition of our Residency Program Newsletter (PDF) for more information about the physicians who are working to prevent disease and promote health in the city.

-Dr. Sarah Johnson(First-year)
+Dr. Sarah Johnson(Second-year)

-Dr. Shahrzad (Sheri) Kardooni (First-year)
+Dr. Shahrzad (Sheri) Kardooni (Second-year)

 Dr. Kardooni completed her B.A. and M.D. degrees at the University of Rochester and received her M.P.H. degree from the Johns Hopkins University Bloomberg School of Public Health.
 She then completed her general surgery training at Georgetown University Hospital and surgical critical care fellowship at Johns Hopkins.
 During her first year in the program, Sheri worked with the Office of Emergency Preparedness and Response on a Hazard Vulnerability Analysis; she prepared a final report for submission to the Assistant Secretary for Preparedness and Response (ASPR) on this project.
 She is additionally conducting research with the Office of the Commissioner on the practice of “patient dumping,” and is completing a health promotion guide for the New York City Department of Homeless Services for chronic disease.

 Dr. Tina Singh (Fellow in Public Health Practice)